Attendance and Holidays in Term time

 Holidays in Term Time

-All holidays in term time will be unauthorised, unless you have exceptional circumstances.
+Family holidays in term time are not allowed in law and will be unauthorised, unless you have exceptional circumstances.

 If your child is absent and it is believed that they are on holiday, we have to complete a request for a penalty notice.
 This gets sent to the local authority, who are likely to issue a fine.
 A fine is issued to anyone with parental responsibility, regardless of whether they reside at the same address.
 The fine may also be issued to any person who lives with and looks after the child, irrespective of what their relationship is with the child.